Understand your company's position and learn more about the options available

-Antecedent transactions are specific types of transaction that were made prior to a company’s insolvency.
-They may be reversible by a liquidator or administrator if the company was insolvent at the time they were made, or caused the company to become insolvent at a later date.
+Antecedent transactions are specific types of transaction that were made prior to a company entering formal insolvency proceedings such as liquidation.
+They may be reversible by a liquidator or administrator if the company was insolvent at the time they were made, or the transactions caused the company to become insolvent at a later date.

 The office holder looks back at the company’s affairs for up to two years prior to the date of insolvency, with a view to identifying antecedent transactions and reversing them.
 This is known as ‘setting aside’ the transaction, or recovering the asset involved.